StoDevX/course-data-tools/README.md

 - `beautifulsoup4`
 - `requests`
 - `xmltodict`
+- `tzlocal`

-so a `pip3 install beautifulsoup4 requests xmltodict` should do it.
+so a `pip3 install beautifulsoup4 requests xmltodict tzlocal` should do it.

 As an additional note, I *highly* reccommend using [Homebrew](http://brew.sh) to install/update Python.